 Should you neglect to transfer ownership of any asset to your trust, that asset will need to go through probate after you die and before it can be transferred to your heirs.
 These "overlooked" assets are typically transferred with a pour over will which instructs the executor of your estate to transfer all assets into your trust.
 Because the pour over will is going will need to go through the probate process, this can be time-consuming and expensive and may result in a loss of privacy and possibly estate tax consequences.

 Another way of setting up a trust is through your last will and testament.
 By including certain language in your will, you can create what is called a testamentary trust.
 This type of trust differs from others in that it is not formed or funded until after you pass away.

 A testamentary trust is most often used to provide for minor children and/or to ensure that your heirs don't spend their entire inheritance all at once, by distributing the income or assets to them a little bit at a time, rather than in one lump sum.

 A trust is a legal entity that is created to hold title to property for the benefit of others.
 When property is held by a trust, title to the property is split in two.
 The trustee holds legal title to the trust assets, and the beneficiary holds equitable title to the property.

 This means that the trustee can only use the trust assets for the benefit of the people named as beneficiaries in the trust agreement, but never for his or her own benefit.

+Because trusts have the ability to split title to assets and carry out the grantor's specific instructions long after the grantor has passed away, trust are very flexible.
 There are many different reasons why you might want to set up a trust, for instance:

 These are just some of the many reasons why you might want to set up a trust.
 Other reasons include, Medicaid spend down avoidance, federal estate tax avoidance, and charitable giving.